The directed landscape: The Airy line ensemble last passage problem

-The quantity $N_k$ is equal to the maximum number of edges in the graph $G_k$ in a region of the form $I_{k, i} \X \{j\}$ for some $j \in \{1, \dots, n\}$.
-This can be bounded by using Proposition \ref{P:edge-spread} and a union bound, and gives that
+The quantity $N_k$ is equal to the maximum number of edges in the graph $G_k$ in a region of the form $I_{k, i} \X \{r\}$ for some $r \in \{1, \dots, n\}$.
+This can be bounded by using Proposition \ref{P:edge-spread} and a union bound, which yields

 Combining this with the bound in \eqref{E:Xk} and \eqref{E:Dk} implies that for some constant $d > 0$, that

 We can symmetrically bound $F(X_k)$.